ninabrenes/ai-for-normal-people/README.md

 ## about this guide
 ai is changing how we work, learn, and solve problems. this guide takes you from ai anxiety to ai competence without the technical jargon or overwhelming complexity.

-whether you found this through my newsletter [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47) or stumbled upon it here on github, you'll learn to use ai confidently and effectively.

 this is version 1.0 - i'll update it as ai evolves and as i learn new things.

 ## who this is for